mes1234/pilsner/Readme.md

 In pub sub mode:

-* publisher will send data to stream
+* publisher will send data to memoryStream
 * consumer will receive new messages until it is active (online consumer Ocon)
     * active consumer is one which has active connection with server
 * ACK is based on policy: